CoCoNut-UvA/coconut/docs/source/calculator.rst

         return new;
     }

-However, we now have a leak because the argument is not returned, so it needs to be freed.
+However, we now have a leak because the traversal argument is not returned, so it needs to be freed.
 This can be done by calling *CCNfree(node)* before returning.

 This results in a working REPL calculator for simple add and substract operation.

 Fully using CoCoNut
 ===================
-However, we do not take full advantage of CoCoNut features.
+The current implementation does not take full advantage of the features provided by CoCoNut.
-First of all, the eval traversal does nothing with the NUM node, so we can specify that the eval only targets the binop node:
+First of all, the eval traversal does nothing with the NUM node, so we can specify that the eval traversal only targets the binop node:

 .. code-block:: text